 - (1) Shall only be permitted in the Specialized Development District or where approved by the BCC as a Conditional Use approval.
 [Ord.
-2010-022] - (2) All drive-through lanes and gasoline service areas, inclusive of pump islands, canopies, and queuing areas shall be located behind buildings that comply with minimum frontage standards, and shall be consistent with Figure 3.B.16.F, Typical Gasoline Service Facilities and Figure 3.B.16.F, Typical figure 3.B.16.F - typical gasolineservice facilities figure 3.B.16.F - typical drive through configurations
+2010-022] - (2) All drive-through lanes and gasoline service areas, inclusive of pump islands, canopies, and queuing areas shall be located behind buildings that comply with minimum frontage standards, and shall be consistent with Figure 3.B.16.F, Typical Gasoline Service Facilities and Figure 3.B.16.F, Typical Drive-through Configurations.
+Exceptions shall be permitted for drive through facilities that are located inside a building or side façade where

 Underlined indicates new text.
-If being relocated destination is noted in bolded brackets [Relocated to: ].
+If being relocated destination is noted in bolded brackets [Relocated to:].
 Stricken indicates text to be deleted.